Pumpin Pal vs Lacteck flanges

 Very often (as in a few times a week) I get emails or messages from people saying they want to get these flanges because they have heard they are made of soft silicone and will they be better than their current flanges, or they have 'elastic nipples' and have heard these will work well for them.

 The first question I ask is what size are they currently using.
-They usually reply with something between 21mm and 27mm (occasionally bigger) - in most cases, these sizes are TOO BIG - it is not the hard plastic that is causing the issue/s, it is the incorrect size.
-If you are currently using anything bigger than a 19mm flange and are considering getting these flanges because of discomfort or because you believe you have elastic nipples, please go and read my sizing guide.
-See below for a story that highlights this information.
+They usually reply with something between 21mm and 27mm (occasionally bigger or slightly smaller) - in most cases, these sizes are TOO BIG - it is not the hard plastic that is causing the issue/s, it is the incorrect size.
+If you are currently using anything bigger than a 18mm flange and are considering getting these flanges because of discomfort or because you believe you have elastic nipples, please go and read my sizing guide.

 Both the Pumpin Pal™ and Lacteck® flanges need a connector to attach to.
 Both types of flanges are compatible with Medela® pumps, provided that you already have a 2-piece system (ie the flange can be removed from the elbow).
 For 1 piece flange systems, you will need to get a MyFit connector (available as an add-on for each product).
 For those that have the backflow protector built into the flange (eg Ameda® or Ardo®), you will need to buy backflow protectors as well.